ChiCubed/InformaticsNotes/chapter4.md

 A Self-Balancing Binary Search Tree (SBBST) is a binary tree which can be used for search operations.

 There are two significant implementations of SBBSTs, AVL trees and Red-Black trees.
+Generally an AVL tree is preferable when there are more queries than updates, and vice versa for a Red-Black tree.

 ### AVL Tree